 Northern Ontario Development Program

-Note: Applicants seeking support for any project other than a youth internship should consult the Instructions for Applicants.
+Note: Applicants seeking support for youth internship projects should consult the Instructions for Youth Internship Applicants.

 IMPORTANT: Applicants are strongly encouraged to discuss their proposal with a FedNor officer serving their area prior to completing an application.

-Applicants must provide a brief summary of how their proposed project will result in the following outcomes, based on the selected priority area under which they are applying:
+Complete an Initial Application (Phase One) providing key contact and project information, along with a brief summary of how the proposed project will result in the following outcomes, based on the selected priority area under which you are applying:

 Community Economic Development: